halon-extras/bounce-list/README.md

 - grouping `string` - The grouping (`$arguments["grouping"]`)
 - state `string` - The SMTP state (`$arguments["attempt"]["result"]["state"]`)

+_Grouping_ enables you to restrict the scope of a rule to a specific named grouping (such as a list of rolled-up destinations.)

+_State_ enables you to restrict the scope of a rule to a specific point in the SMTP conversation, such as `EOD` - see [here](https://docs.halon.io/hsl/postdelivery.html?highlight=attempt%20result%20state#smtp-states) for all values.

 **Returns**

 Returns an `array` with the index of `pattern` and `value` if there is a match otherwise `none`.
 On error an exception is thrown.